The LABC Warranty risk management process is made up of the following elements:

 - Frequency visits

-Our surveyors carry out an initial assessment of the site based on the following criteria:
+Our surveyors carry out a site risk assessment of the site based on the following criteria:

 - Ground conditions